 Take your time when clipping your horse, there’s nothing worse than running out of time and leaving your horse only half done or with wonky lines because you rushed it.
 Always groom your horse first, this will not only help to get rid of any loose hairs but also remove any dirt in his coat.
 Some people insist on washing your horse first but this is up to you.
 I find marking the area out with chalk beforehand very helpful, this allows me the check everything is even before I start.
 It also helps me to know exactly what to cut so I don’t have to keep stopping and checking that I’m doing it correctly and evenly.
 I also like to bandage the tail before I start, that way there’s no chance of the tail getting tangled up with the clippers.
 If you don’t want to do this you can always ask somebody to hold the tail out of the way when you get to that area.

 Let your horse know what you’re doing before you start, allow him to see and sniff the clippers.
-If you’re horse is nervous or gets frighted easier it’s a good idea to switch the clippers on a few feet in front of his noise so he can see what’s making the noise.
+If your horse is nervous or gets frighted easier it’s a good idea to switch the clippers on a few feet in front of his nose so he can see what’s making the noise.
 Allow him to get used to this and then place them, without the blades, on his shoulder so he can become accustomed to the vibrating sensation.
 Once he’s happy with this you can then begin clipping him.

 When you start to clip your horse hold the clippers firmly and apply gentle but even pressure to your horse.
 Starting in the least sensitive areas (such as his neck or shoulders) move in the opposite direction of the hair growth.
-If you use long stokes that overlap each other you’ll get the smoothest cut.
+If you use long strokes that overlap each other you’ll get the smoothest cut.
 If you can, use a smaller set of clippers for delicate areas such as the face.

 Once you’re done make sure you put a rug on your horse even if you’re going to stable him straight after.
 This is because he won’t be used to having less hair straightaway so using a rug will help him to adapt slowly to it.
-As a rule of thumb the thickness of the rug should be determined by the coat you’re wearing, for example if you’ve got a think winter coat on put the same on your horse, if however you’re not wearing a coat or have a thin summer one put a summer rug on your horse.
+As a rule of thumb, the thickness of the rug should be determined by the coat you’re wearing, for example, if you’ve got a think winter coat on put the same on your horse, if however you’re not wearing a coat or have a thin summer one put a summer rug on your horse.

 How do I avoid tram lines?